Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

 The proof: from $\varphi\to\psi$, we obtain $r\col(\varphi\to\psi)$ by (RN).
 This is the antecedent of an instance of (RK), so the consequent $r\col\varphi\to r\col\psi$ of this instance is derivable by an application of (MP).
 This completes the proof.
 In examining this proof, we see that \eqref{eq:RCLC} is a consequence of the stronger logical principle encompassed by our axiom

 which says that reasons are closed under material implication.

 The principle \eqref{eq:RCLC} says that reasons are closed under logical consequence.
 It is unclear whether this is a desirable principle.
-For example, it may make more sense to say that if $\psi$ is a logical consequence of $\varphi$ and $r$ is a reason to believe $\varphi$, then it is not $r$ itself that is a reason to believe the consequence $\psi$.
+For example, it may make more sense to say that if $\psi$ is a logical consequence of $\varphi$ and $r$ supports $\varphi$, then it is not $r$ itself that supports the consequence $\psi$.
 Instead, what is wanted is some more complicated reason $r'$ that not only references $r$ but also provides some reason $s$ as to why $\psi$ obtains from $\varphi$.
 That is, we might seek a principle like this:

 This is the principle of \emph{Application} from Justification Logic \cite{ArtFit11:SEP}.
-It says: if $s$ is a reason to believe the implication $\varphi\to\psi$ and $r$ is a reason to believe the antecedent $\varphi$, then a new object $s\cdot r$ obtained by combining $s$ and $r$ is a reason to believe the consequent $\psi$.
+It says: if $s$ supports the implication $\varphi\to\psi$ and $r$ supports the antecedent $\varphi$, then a new object $s\cdot r$ obtained by combining $s$ and $r$ supports the consequent $\psi$.
 In essence, the more complex reason $s\cdot r$ keeps track of everything we would need to check to see that $\psi$ indeed obtains: the initial reason $r$ for the antecedent $\varphi$ and a reason $s$ for the implication $\varphi\to\psi$.
 Further, the syntactic structure of $s\cdot r$, with $s$ to the left and $r$ to the right, tells us what kind of a reason we have: based on the form of \eqref{eq:App}, it is suggested that $s$ is some implication, $r$ is the antecedent of that implication, and $s\cdot r$ is a reason for the consequent.
 In essence, we are describing specific witnesses for an instance of the rule (MP) of Modus Ponens:

 \eqref{eq:App} is a more nuanced version of (RK): if we have $r\col(\varphi\to\psi)$ and $r\col\varphi$, then we do not obtain $r\col\psi$ straightaway using \eqref{eq:App}.
 Instead, we must construct the reason $r\cdot r$ in support of $\psi$.
 The single instance of ``$\,\cdot\,$'' in the syntactic structure of the latter reason reflects our use of one derivational step (i.e., one instance of (MP)) to obtain $\psi$.